diningeachox/chronite_corp/docs/gameplay.md

 - Computronium

 - Infrachronite
-  Allows placement of Slow Zones
+  HQ stockpile allows placement of Slow Zones.

 - Hyperchronite
-  Allows placement of Fast Zones
+  HQ stockpile allows placement of Fast Zones.

 - Pyrite
-  Allows placement of Pirate Swarms
+  HQ stockpile allows placement of Pirate Swarms.

 - Deuterium
-  Allows placement of Nebulae
+  HQ stockpile allows placement of Nebulae.

 # Metacrystals
   Metacrystals that have been shipped to the HQ Planet determine victory.